rossan750/basu_provocation_task/README.md

 ```
 npm run dev
 ```
 4. Check out the data - the data is saved throughout the task to the users's app directory.
 This is logged at the beginning of the task wherever you ran `npm run dev`.
 If on windows, this command will not work.
-Instead, in two different command prompts, run `npm run start` then in the other `npm run delectron-dev`.
+Instead, in two different command prompts, run `npm run start` then in the other `npm run electron-dev`.

 **NOTE**: When not running on MTurk, the task will look for a folder on the desktop called `provocation-images/<patient_id>` with subfolders `neutral` and `provoking`.
 If these are present, images will be loaded from there instead of the default images that are included in the app.